 Binghamton University to co-sponsor Lyme Disease Conference

-BINGHAMTON, NY – Binghamton University and Southern Tier Lyme Support are co-sponsoring a Lyme Disease Conference from 8 a.m.-6 p.m.
-Saturday, May 9, at the Innovative Technologies Complex, 85 Murray Hill Rd., Vestal.
-This event is free and open to the public, but registration is required.
+BINGHAMTON, NY – Binghamton University and Southern Tier Lyme Support, Inc. are co-sponsoring a Lyme Disease Conference from 8 a.m.-6 p.m.
+Saturday, May 7, at the Innovative Technologies Complex, 85 Murray Hill Rd., Vestal.
+This event is free and open to the public, but registration is required at www.southerntierlymesupport.org.

-The conference will feature Bahgat Sammakia, vice president of research at Binghamton University, and Binghamton University Lyme disease researchers Ralph M. Garruto, John Darcy and Amanda Roome.
-The conference will also include presentations by Igenex Laboratories, and regionally and nationally known Lyme disease experts Steven J. Bock, MD, and Richard Horowitz, MD and author of Why Can’t I Get Better?
+The conference will feature Bahgat Sammakia, vice president for research at Binghamton University, and Binghamton University Lyme disease researchers Ralph M. Garruto and Amanda Roome.
+The conference will also include presentations by Igenex Laboratories, and regionally and nationally known Lyme disease experts Thomas Moorcroft, MD; and Richard Horowitz, MD, world-renowned LLMD and author of Why Can’t I Get Better?
 Solving the Mystery of Lyme and Chronic Disease.
-Both physicians are published authors and members of ILADS, the International Lyme and Associated Diseases Society.
+Both physicians are members of ILADS, the International Lyme and Associated Diseases Society.

 Lyme disease is becoming a serious epidemic nationwide.
-It is the number one vector-born disease in the United States, infecting over 300,000 people each year.
-This disease is affecting a significant amount of families and communities in New York’s Southern Tier.
+It is the number one vector-borne disease in the United States, infecting over 300,000 people each year.
+This disease is affecting a significant amount of families and communities in the Southern Tier.

-Vendors will exhibit at the conference, and there will be a showing of the film Under Our Skin 2: Emergence, a documentary sequel to the Academy Award semifinalist film, Under Our Skin, produced and directed by Andy Abrahams Wilson, which details and documents the lives of Lyme disease sufferers.
+Vendors will exhibit at the conference, and there will be multiple showings of the film Under Our Skin 2: Emergence, a documentary sequel to the Academy Award semifinalist film, Under Our Skin, produced and directed by Andy Abrahams Wilson, which details and documents the lives of Lyme disease sufferers.

 Attendees will have the opportunity to submit questions.
-For more information and to register for the event, go to www.southerntierlymesupport.com.
-The first 200 registrants to arrive at the conference (first come, first served) will have seats in the speakers’ auditorium.
-Additional rooms will be set up with telecast.
+For more information and to register for the free event, go to www.southerntierlymesupport.org.